One thing people always seem to forget when they’re starting businesses is the marketing that they must do to get paying customers.

 Need your own Editorial Calendar?

-This Editorial and Marketing Calendar is one of 14 brand-new worksheets in my latest digital product, 7 Days to an Edited Blog.
+This Editorial and Marketing Calendar is one of 14 brand-new worksheets in my latest digital product, 7 Days to an Edited Blog, which you can find in the Life Editor Clubhouse.

 7 Days to an Edited Blog is your no-nonsense guidebook to help you clean up your messy blog in a single week.